AsenAsenov1/SoftUni-Programming-Fundamentals-with-Python-September-2022/README.md

-# SoftUni Programming Fundamentals with Python Sept 2022
+# SoftUni Programming Fundamentals with Python September 2022
 This repository contains my solutions for the tasks from the SoftUni course Programming Fundamentals with Python-September 2022.<br>
 https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022